brunobritodev/RESTFul.API-Example/README.md

 2. Open Project
 3. Build and Run

-More about on [ASP.NET Core 3.1 com IdentityServer4](https://www.brunobrito.net.br/aspnet-core-api-restful) - Portuguese only
+More about on [ASP.NET Core - API RESTFul](https://www.brunobrito.net.br/aspnet-core-api-restful) - Portuguese only